xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 Once the Docker image is ready, set up a private docker registry that is reachable from the NCS5500 router in question and push the docker image to that registry.
-Setting up a private docker registry and pulling a docker image onto NCS5500 is explained in detail in Docker on XR tutorial here:  <https://xrdocs.github.io/application-hosting/tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2/#private-insecure-registry>
+Setting up a private docker registry and pulling a docker image onto NCS5500 is explained in detail in the "Docker on XR" tutorial here:  <https://xrdocs.github.io/application-hosting/tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2/#private-insecure-registry>

 Once the docker image is pulled successfully, you should see: